LucasBoTang/GradNorm/README.md

 ### Parameters

 - net: a multitask network with task loss
-- layer: a layers of the network layers where appling GradNorm on the weights
+- layer: layers of the network layers where applying GradNorm on the weights
 - alpha: hyperparameter of restoring force
 - dataloader: training dataloader
 - num_epochs: number of epochs